 In summary, each of these documents serves to enhance the Laboratory's ability to react and respond to any number of potential incidents from a variety of threats.
 The threats, risks and vulnerabilities are identified in each specific plan along with the mitigation and response strategies to include continuity operations, identified alternate capabilities through internal or external resources, planning, preparedness, and response.

 4.2 Continuous Release Reporting

-Ames Laboratory did not engage in continuous release activities in 2019.
+Ames Laboratory did not engage in continuous releases involving hazardous substances in 2020.

 4.3 Unplanned Releases